EdsonJunior29/EdsonJunior29/README.md

 ## 🙋‍♂️ Welcome to my profile
 ### 🧑‍💻 My name is Edson Junior
-###  💻 I'm software engineering student and Learning English.
+###  💻 I'm software engineering student and fullstack development beginner.
 <h3>❤️ In love with technology</h3>

 ### Professional contact: